egbertp/whoami/README.md

 Tiny Go webserver that prints OS information and HTTP request to output.

 This project is inspired from the [Traefik whoami](https://github.com/traefik/whoami/) service.
-I'm planning on upgrading the functionality of thi servide to include extra handy features.
+I'm planning on upgrading the functionality of this servide to include extra handy features.

 ## Usage